kjkoster/the-phone/readme.md

 ## Project Objective
 The current project objective is to play a very simple game on an old rotary phone that I got.
-The player picks up the handset and is drawn into a murder mystery.
+The player picks up the handset, switches the device on (hardware limitation, we cannot detect off-hook) and is drawn into a murder mystery.
 The player hears the story on the headset and can decide actions using the rotary dial.

+## Programming Language
+This project is best done in Python.
+It needs good access to the GPIO pins of the Raspberry Pi, but also needs fairly advanced audio processing and (in the future, maybe) speech recognition.
+Python can do all of those easily.

+Python has an excellend library called [sounddevice](https://pypi.org/project/sounddevice/) that handles selecting the desired output device and can play WAV files easily.

 ## Playing Audio
 The first order of business is to be able to play audio.
 The Raspberry Pi has a